pyne/pyne/news/pymoab_cleanup.rst

 **Changed:**

-* PyNE can be build with PyMOAB whitout DAGMC with limited capabilities
+* PyNE can be built with PyMOAB whitout DAGMC with limited capabilities

 * "--dagmc" flag added to `setup.py` in order to build PyNE against DAGMC